kristianmandrup/facebook-rails-starterkit/README.md

 ## Facebook Graph API

 The `fb_graph` method returns a class with some nice convenience methods.
-The graph api used is `Koala::Facebook::GraphAndRestAPI` from the `joey` gem, which uses Hashie (see 'hashie' gem) under the covers for easy access into the hashes returned.
+The graph api used is `Koala::Facebook::GraphAndRestAPI` from the `joey` gem, which uses Hashie (see `hashie gem) under the covers for easy access into the hashes returned.

 * me